-The investment team actively manages the Fund's holdings to identify companies in developed countries that contribute to its sustainable objective.
-The Fund is managed systematically, investment decisions are based on analysis of large amounts of sustainability and financial data.

-Specifically the ESG strategy applied in the Fund is through:
+The investment team actively manages the fund's holdings to identify companies in both developed- and emerging countries that contribute to its sustainable objective.
+The sub-fund is managed systematically, investment decisions are based on analysis of large amounts of sustainability and financial data.
+Specifically, the ESG strategy applied in The Sub-Fund is through: